CENG501-Projects/CENG501-Fall2024/CengizYaman/Readme.md

 Thresholds $m_{in}$ and $m_{aux}$ are selected such that the loss only penalizes the gradient for the correctly detected samples.
 For a sample $x$, if $S(x)$ is below the threshold, we label it as ID, and label it as OOD otherwise.
 Following two cases could be considered to better understand the intuition behind this choice:
 1. If an ID (or OOD) sample is correctly detected, penalizing the gradient around that sample reduces sensitivity to small changes in the input, providing stable ID (OOD) classification.
+So this sample should be included in the loss calculation.
 2. If a sample is misclassified, gradient regularization is not applied.

 The models mentioned in the experiments are trained using the following loss,